Peter-012/Hotdogs-Magic-VR/README.md

 #### DuelingScene/Wand/SpawnWand.cs
 This script instantiates a wand object and prepares the logic for its interactions by attaching a script to the wand object.
-The wand is then translated and rotated such that it fits the controller's position/rotation.
+The wand is translated and rotated such that it fits the controller's position/rotation.

 #### DuelingScene/Wand/WandLogic.cs
 This script controls the logic for the wand, allowing players to shoot projectiles and adding delay between their shots.
 The script uses a Coroutine and instantiates projectiles on the tip of the wand before releasing them in the direction that the wand is aiming towards.

 #### DuelingScene/AILogic/EnemyStateManager.cs
 This script is a manager for a finite state machine that controls the behaviour of the enemy at various times during the battle.
-The script initializes the enemy object by attaching an EnemyObject script to it, and updates the state for the enemy by changing and updating the current state which it is in.
+The script initializes the enemy object by attaching an EnemyObject script to it and updates the state for the enemy's by changing and updating the current state which it is in.

 #### DuelingScene/AILogic/EnemyStateIdle.cs
 This script controls the idle state of the enemy, where it moves randomly to dodge the player's attacks, but does not shoot back at the player.
-The script uses a random number generator to control where the enemy moves, and updates the enemy position based on the current time of the game.
+The script uses a random number generator to control where the enemy moves and updates the enemy position based on the current time of the game.

 #### DuelingScene/AILogic/EnemyStateShoot.cs